RedmarBakker/via-rest/README.md

 ## Validation your requests

 Requests will be pickedup automatically.
-The abstract layer who will simulate the rest structure, will look for the Request with the following namespace: `{ModelPackageName}\Http\Requests\Api\{ModelName}\CreateRequest`, where in this case a create example were given.
+The abstract layer who will simulate the REST structure, will look for the Request with the following namespace: `{ModelPackageName}\Http\Requests\Api\{ModelName}\CreateRequest`, where in this case a create example were given.
 The following names will be used: `FetchRequest`, `FetchAllRequest`, `CreateRequest`, `UpdateRequest` & `DestroyRequest`.

-For example we will create a Request for our Order endpoint we have created. `app/Http/Requests/Api/Orders/CreateRequest.php`:
+For example we will create a Request for our Order endpoint. `app/Http/Requests/Api/Orders/CreateRequest.php`:
 ```php

 namespace App\Http\Requests\Api\Orders;